Roofing

 Minimum Pitch by Roofing Material

 Every roofing material has a minimum pitch.
 Below this, capillary action, wind pressure and water back-splash can drive water into the construction.
+The figures below are typical/indicative examples — the binding minimum for any given product is the value in its data sheet, tied to the underlay specification and local rules, so always check the specific manufacturer's figure.

 | Roofing material | Min. pitch | Recommended | Notes |